Skip to main content

 flush()

-Data associated with the current user via the addData() method is not sent immediately to the server.
-It is stored and accumulated until it is sent automatically by the trackConversion() method, or manually sent by calling the flush() method.
-This allows you to control exactly when the data is flushed to our servers.
-For example, if you call the addData() method a dozen times, it would waste resources to send data to the server after each addData() invocation.
-Just call flush() once at the end.
+flush() allows you to control when the data associated with the visitor is sent to our servers.
+For instance, if you call addData() a dozen times, it would be inefficient to send data to the server after each time addData() is invoked, so all you have to do is call flush() once at the end.

 kameleoonClient.addData(Data.Device.PHONE);